 - This is a long shot - most kids won't want to read something this long and it's a lot slower - but it's got all the dramatic, gothic, angsty elements you could want!

 Most parents don't have a problem with kids reading this series - the barrier comes when younger kids can't manage to get through the books (which get progressively longer) and get frustrated.
 The trick is to find books that have that blend of mythology and adventure, but are easier to read.
-So far I've only found one series that is good.
+So far I've only purchased one series, but it goes on forever so it's perfect.
+The author, Joan Holub, has multiple other series in the same vein, so if you need more check them out!

 - This is a beginning chapter series that features all the characters of Olympus in their own adventures.
 It's a little lighter and funnier than Riordan, but still has lots of adventure and excitement.